libra/website/docs/welcome.md

 ## Overview

-Welcome to the **Libra developer site**!
+Welcome to the Libra developer site!
 Libra's mission is to enable a simple global currency and financial infrastructure that empowers billions of people.

 Quoting from [the Libra white paper]():